Eating Disorders In Children, Teens, Pregnancy | Eating Disorders Victoria

 Breastfeeding

-Many women with eating disorders are not sure if they are able to breastfeed.
+Many people with eating disorders are not sure if they are able to breastfeed.
 There is no reason you can’t breastfeed; in fact, breastfeeding provides your baby with the best start in life.
 If you are able to breastfeed, remember that it is normal to need more food while you are breastfeeding.
 Restricting your calorie intake while breastfeeding can affect the quantity and quality of your breastmilk.

 If you choose not to breastfeed, don’t feel guilty.
 Your baby is loved and cherished, no matter what feeding method you choose.
 If you are able to get your eating disorder under control, you are more likely to have a normal, healthy pregnancy and a healthy baby.